Ultimate guide to user roles

 • Can be enabled on any account

-• When given the Scores (own) View permission, guests can view galleries
+• Can view galleries when given the Scores (own) View permission

-• Should not be given to registered users
+• Should not be assigned to registered users

 Bookkeeper